UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-Machine-Learning/README.md

 <img src="running.png" alt="running" width="600"/>

 ## Opening a Notebook
 Once you've clicked Launch, you'll see a file navigator.
 This is your home directory on HPC.
-To access the example, click the **intro-to-hpc** directory you created earlier to access the files used in this example.
+To access the files for the examples, click the **intro-to-hpc** directory you created earlier.
 To open a notebook, click the **New** dropdown menu in the upper right and select **python3**.

 <img src="start-kernel.png" alt="start-kernel" width="800"/>